SKOOTA GAMES IndieGames Notebook Interview

 by SKOOTA 2026.03.06

-Hello, while spring is supposed to be approaching on the calendar, my inner ear is caught in a winter storm.
+Hello, while the calendar suggests that spring is approaching, my inner ear is caught in a winter storm.
 I'm Mob from the Negolove team at SKOOTAGAMES.

 Now, one of the first big events of 2026, the "Steam Next Fest," has come to a close.
 What games left an impression on you?

 Amidst the vast number of demos, the word that stirred my timeline the most was undoubtedly "FPS."
 Specifically, the genre known as "Boomer Shooter," which has a retro feel reminiscent of the 90s.
-Have you noticed it on your X timeline?
+Have you noticed this on your own X timeline?

-So this time, I would like to review three FPS titles that I've often seen on social media and have been curious about, which also participated in this Next Fest.
+With that in mind, I would like to review three FPS titles that have caught my attention on social media, making me wonder, "What kind of games are these?" and that participated in this Next Fest.
 By the way, I am quite weak when it comes to 3D action games (I often get motion sickness), and I had to sacrifice my stomach and sense of balance to write this review.
-If there are any of you who are also sensitive to 3D games, I hope you can read this in a relaxed state.
+If there are others among you who are also sensitive to 3D games, I hope you can read this in a relaxed state.

-While they all involve the act of "shooting," these titles offer completely different sensations, which I will introduce along with unique comparative parameters.
+While they all involve the act of "shooting," these titles offer completely different sensations, which I will introduce along with unique parameters for comparison.

-This game has been particularly eye-catching on social media with its unique graphics and intense color palette.
-In terms of visual impact alone, it can be said to be the most striking among the three games we are featuring this time.
+This title stood out on social media with its unique graphics and intense color palette.
+In terms of visual impact alone, it may not be an exaggeration to say it is the most striking among the three games featured here.

-Beyond the delicate animations of the firearms lies a forest of towering skyscrapers.
-And, as if mocking those high-rises, gigantic enemies approach from afar.
-The sensation of an enemy that once appeared as a mere black dot in the distance suddenly looming right in front of you, revealing its massive form, truly felt "overwhelming."
-What I felt while actually playing was that this "sense of being overwhelmed" was likely the intention of the creators.
+Behind the delicate animations of handling firearms lies a forest of towering buildings.
+And, as if mocking those skyscrapers, enormous enemies approach from afar.
+The sensation of an enemy that once appeared as a black dot in the distance suddenly looming right in front of you, revealing its massive form, is truly "overwhelming."
+What I felt while playing is that this "sense of being overwhelmed" is likely what the creators intended.

-The setting of this game is a world where humanity has already been wiped out.
+The setting of this work is a world where humanity has already perished.
 Humanity has been defeated by aliens that invaded Earth.
 The characters, including the protagonist, are not human but rather the remaining "swarm weapons."
-While they take the form of young girls, they collect special weapons that are remnants of humanity and confront the gigantic enemies.
-For a world that has already perished, the remaining assets continue to resist until the end...
-This setting is both epic and simultaneously suggests an overwhelming sense of powerlessness against the enemies, which may have been what I felt as "being overwhelmed" through social media.
+While they take the form of young girls, they collect special weapons that are humanity's legacy and confront gigantic enemies.
+For the Earth that has already been destroyed, the remaining assets continue to resist until the end...
+This setting is both magnificent and simultaneously suggests an overwhelming sense of powerlessness against the enemy, which may have reflected the "overwhelmed feeling" I sensed through social media.

-Users who approached this game seeking the exhilaration of an FPS may be surprised by the unexpectedly heavy and profound world.
-One particularly symbolic moment was the episode involving a "dog" that you accidentally discover in the game.
+Users who approached this work seeking the exhilaration of an FPS may be surprised by the unexpectedly heavy and profound world view.
+Particularly symbolic was the episode involving a single "dog" discovered by chance in the game.

-In the game's setting, the height of the weapons we control is 12 meters.
+According to the setting, the height of the weapons we control is 12 meters.
 The dog is only the size of a finger joint.
-Protecting such a small life and rejoicing in the fact that "humanity has perished, but we managed to save the dog" made the characters appear both adorable and somewhat melancholic.
-Even though they are all the same type of weapon, discovering that each one has a different personality and individuality felt like finding a small light in this dark world, which made me inexplicably happy.
+Protecting such a small life and rejoicing that "humanity has perished, but we were able to save the dog" made them appear both adorable and somewhat poignant.
+Even though they are the same type of weapon, learning that each one has a different personality and individuality felt like finding a small light in this dark world, which made me inexplicably happy.

-One point worth mentioning about the gameplay is that the surrounding "concrete jungle" is not just a backdrop.
-The massive buildings can serve as obstacles when attacking enemies, as well as valuable cover to withstand enemy onslaughts.
+One point I want to touch on regarding gameplay is that the surrounding "concrete jungle" is not just a background.
+The massive buildings can serve as obstacles when attacking enemies, as well as valuable cover to withstand enemy assaults.
 The playstyle of "just shoot everything and dominate" does not work in this game.
-You need to constantly consider the surrounding environment, the number of enemies, and your available resources, making calm and calculated decisions.
-In fact, recklessly spraying bullets can lead you into a disadvantageous situation.
-It is this "weight of judgment" that makes the action game feel more substantial.
+You must constantly consider the surrounding environment, the number of enemies, and your available resources, making calm judgments.
+In fact, shooting wildly can lead you into a disadvantageous situation.
+It is this "weight of judgment" that makes the action gameplay feel more substantial.

-Due to its dark atmosphere, it may not be to everyone's taste, but the depth of this world was enough to raise expectations for the final product.
-If you're reading this review and are curious about what lies beyond this despair, it might be a good idea to check your Steam wishlist now.
-The balance of action, gameplay, and world-building in this highly anticipated title, 'Final Recovery SQUAD', was exceptional.
+Due to its dark atmosphere, preferences may vary, but the depth of this world view was enough to raise expectations for the final product.
+If anyone reading this review is curious about what lies beyond this despair, it might be a good idea to check your Steam wishlist now.
+This highly anticipated title, 'Final Recovery SQUAD,' had a perfect balance of action, gameplay, and world view.

 📊 [Mob's Experience Parameters]